r10d10/42_c_piscine/README.md

 *rush 00* - Group project - Make an ASCII-art rectangle with a different pattern per group.

 *Rush 01* - Group project - Make a 4x4 Skyscraper game solver given an initial grid.

+*Rush 02* - WIP - Group project - Make a program that reads an arbitrarily large integer from the standard input and transforms it into its corresponding cardinal numeral using a given dictionary file.

 *s00* - Basics of Unix
 *s01* - Basic bash scripts